NSO-developer/progress2span/README.md

 # Progress -> Span

-This script can convert progress traces taken from NSO and convert them to trace spans which can be consumed by tools like [Zipkin](https://zipkin.io)
+A script that converts progress traces taken from NSO to trace spans in JSON format that can be consumed by tools like [Zipkin](https://zipkin.io)

 # Quickstart

-1. Install Zipkin and Erlang (see Prerequisites below)
+Start by installing Zipkin and Erlang (see Prerequisites below).

-2. Enable progress trace to a CSV file in your NSO installation
+Enable progress trace to a CSV file in your NSO installation.

     admin@ncs# config
     Entering configuration mode terminal